 (3) The department may not issue a permit for an appropriation of 4,000 or more acre-feet of water a year and 5.5 or more cubic feet per second of water unless the applicant proves by clear and convincing evidence that:

 (a) the criteria in subsection (1) are met;

 (b) the proposed appropriation is a reasonable use.
 A finding must be based on a consideration of the following:

-(i) the existing demands on the state water supply, as well as projected demands, such as reservations of water for future beneficial purposes, including municipal water supplies, irrigation systems, and minimum streamflows for the protection of existing water rights and aquatic life;
+(i) the existing legal demands of water rights on the state water supply, as well as projected legal demands of water rights, such as reservations of water for future beneficial purposes, including municipal water supplies, irrigation systems, and minimum streamflows for the protection of existing water rights and aquatic life;

 (ii) the benefits to the applicant and the state;

 (iii) the effects on the quantity and quality of water for existing beneficial uses in the source of supply;